We are three brothers, aged 25, 23 and 18. We’d never been away on holiday before, just the three of us without our parents.

 We’re all keen anglers and we were well aware that Ireland is regarded as the European fishermen’s paradise, especially if you like fishing for that splendid carnivore, the pike.
 In addition, for quite some time now we’d been taking an interest in boating holidays and had heard nothing but good reports about them.

-We did a bit of research and decided that the best starting point for our barge cruise in Ireland would be the Athlone Locaboat base (Killinure Point).
+We did a bit of research and decided that the best cruising spot would be Ireland.
 It won hands down.

 Any angler worth his salt will want to get full information about the equipment needed and about such details as the type of boat and the local fishing regulations.
-So we contacted Glenda and Brian Quigley, the brother-and-sister team who manage the Locaboat base situated in the marina that their father, Peter, built with his own hands.
+So we contacted the base.

 If you’re flying from Paris (Beauvais Airport), Ryanair has flights at bargain prices but you have to make sure you check-in on line and print your tickets in advance in order to avoid additional charges at the airport.
 There is a very regular bus service to Beauvais Airport from Porte Maillot.